mrge-group/banner-http/README.md

 ## What to use for

 In high throughput low latency compute environments, Java garbage collection can be hazardous.
-Main goal of this project is to prevent that request are being made to a host that is currently garbage collecting.
+Main goal of this project is to prevent that requests are being made to a host that is currently garbage collecting.

 To achive that, the server sends a 5-byte banner sequence to the client within a very short timeframe after connecting and before reading and HTTP headers.
 The JVM will accept socket connections during Stop-the-world young generation garbage collection but will not execute Java code.
 So when the server is gc-ing, it will not able to send the banner byte sequence to the client.